Innuendo

 Written by N/A

-Appears on: The Show Must Go On CD single, The Show Must Go On 12" vinyl
+The Show Must Go On CD single, The Show Must Go On 12" vinyl, UK The Singles Collection Volume 4

-Just a bunch of snippits from various Queen interviews.
-Not really worth listening to.
+Just a bunch of snippets from various Queen interviews.

 A really neat demo featuring both Brian and Freddie on vocals.
 Mostly synthesizer, bass, and drums with a guitar solo from Brian.
 Brian sings most of the lead vocals and then Freddie comes in with his bit (kind of like the setup on Sail Away Sweet Sister).
 Track has a very long instrumental outro.
 I would assume that this one was written by Brian and Freddie.

 This track is heavy on synthesizer keyboards.
-Freddie's vocals are definately early with very simplistic lyrics.
+Freddie's vocals are very early and the lyrics are simplistic.
 Vocals are a tad rough, probably just to be used as a guide vocal.
 Sounds like a John Deacon track with some Freddie input.
-Sounds slightly like their work from the A Kind of Magic album.

 Assassin

-Rumored to be an early demo of Innuendo.
-Haven't heard this one yet.
+Assassin is rumored to be an early demo of Innuendo.